Drought Tolerant Landscaping

 SoCal Yard Transformation: A Step-by-Step Guide to Get the Yard You Want,” is a book available to help homeowners achieve their full water-saving potential, “SoCal Yard Transformation,” assists customers with needed recommendations to create permanent water-use changes.
 The unique handbook-style guide includes easy-to-understand tips from experts, colorful images and humor.

-To receive a FREE book send an email to firstname.lastname@example.org with your name and address and we’ll mail one to you or you can pick one up at the Municipal Utilities and Engineering Department at 35 Cajon St. Suite 15A Redlands, CA
+City of Redlands water customers are eligible to receive a FREE book!
+Just send an email to firstname.lastname@example.org with your name and address and we’ll mail one to you or you can pick one up at the Municipal Utilities and Engineering Department at 35 Cajon St. Suite 15A Redlands, CA. The online version is available here.

 Landscapes with a Purpose: Rain Gardens